 Buying your first home is a big freaking deal.
 How do you know which loan is right for you?
-How do you swing the down payment?
-How do you ensure your offer isn’t too low or too high?
+Can you swing the down payment?
+How can you make sure your offer isn’t too low or too high?
 What don’t you know that you don’t know?
 Ack!

 Breathe, friend.
 The process doesn’t have to painful.